Environmental Initiatives

 Modal shift

-MEDICEO CORPORATION is working on a joint project with Japan Oil Transportation Co., Ltd., Japan Freight Railway Company, and Japan Freight Liner Company to achieve a modal shift* in pharmaceutical transportation between distribution centers.
+MEDICEO CORPORATION, Japan Oil Transportation Co., Ltd., Japan Freight Railway Company, and Japan Freight Liner Company are working on a joint project to achieve a modal shift* in pharmaceutical transportation between distribution centers.

-The project promotes the switching of product transportation in some areas away from conventional large trucks and onto more environmentally friendly railroad containers, to reduce greenhouse gas emissions.
-Through this effort, greenhouse gas emissions have been reduced by approximately 75% compared with conventional transportation methods, which converts to a reduction in annual emissions of roughly 246 t-CO2.
+The project promotes the switching of product transportation in some areas away from conventional use of large trucks toward more environmentally friendly railroad containers, to reduce greenhouse gas emissions.
+From April 2025 we started a new modal shift for transportation from the Tokyo metropolitan area to Hokkaido.
+Calculated annually, these initiatives are expected to reduce greenhouse gas emissions by approximately 71% and 446 t-CO2 compared to conventional transportation.

-* Modal shift: Shift of transportation of goods from trucks and other motor vehicles to modes with lower environmental impact such as railways and ships.
+* The shift of transportation of goods from trucks and other motor vehicles to modes with lower environmental impact such as railways and ships.

 Project awards